HotswapProjects/HotswapAgentPages/pages/mydoc/mydoc_plugin_weld.md

     #   - NEVER - never reload bean (default)
     # weld.beanReloadStrategy=NEVER

-Reloading strategy  is powerfull mechanism how to control bean reloading according personal preferences.
-Most general strategy is `CLASS_CHANGE`.
+Reloading strategy is powerfull mechanism for control the bean reloading according personal preferences.
+Following strategies can be used:

-This strategy ensures bean state consistency for each type of code change, unfortunately it leads to recreation of session beans and lost of session subsequently.
-Less invasive strategies are `METHOD_SIGNATURE` and `FIELD_SIGNATURE_CHANGE`.
-These don't reload bean when method code is changed but reload bean after method parameters are changed respectively class fields are changed.
-Less invasive strategy is strategy 'NEVER', which never reloads beans.
+* `CLASS_CHANGE`  is most general strategy.
+It reloads bean on any class modification.
+Strategy ensures bean state consistency for each type of code change.
+On other hand it leads to recreation of session beans and lost of sessions subsequently.
+* `METHOD_SIGNATURE` reload bean if any method or field is added (including constructors) or existing method or field signature is changed.
+It also includes changes of class signature.
+Any class, field or method annotation is included into signature evaluation as well.
+* `FIELD_SIGNATURE_CHANGE` reload bean if any field is added or existing field signature is changed.
+Briefly speaking if a class data is changed.
+* 'NEVER' is default strategy and less invasive one.
+It lefts the responsibility of bean reloading to developer himself.
 It can lead to session or application bean inconsistence.
-Strategy `NEVER` left the responsibility of bean reloading to developer.
-Usually experienced developer knows the best when the bean modification leads to inconsistent state and are able to drive bean reloading himself, therefore the default strategy is 'NEVER'.
+Experienced developer knows the best when the bean modification leads to inconsistent state and should be capable to manage bean reloading himself.

 #### Implementation notes:
 Plugin initialization is done in `org.jboss.as.weld.deployment.BeanDeploymentArchiveImpl` constructor in case if Weld is running under Wildfly or